National Day for Truth and Reconciliation

 Learn, reflect and engage at Mississauga Celebration Square

-On Monday, September 30, the digital screens at Mississauga Celebration Square will display a series of short films and messages of encouragement for visitors to learn, reflect and engage in reconciliation, highlighting the Truth and Reconciliation Commission’s 94 Calls to Action and the City’s commitment to reconciliation.
+On Tuesday, September 30, the digital screens at Mississauga Celebration Square will highlighting the Truth and Reconciliation Commission’s 94 Calls to Action and the City’s commitment to reconciliation.

 Bradley Museum Truth and Reconciliation tour